Narasimha-Rao-Kandula/Kotlin-Basics/README.md

 # Kotlin-Basics
-Learning Basics of Kotlin to build my own apps
+Learning Basics of Kotlin to build apps